This is an ongoing series of meditations on faith, in response to readings from the articles that preface The Oxford Study Bible.

 What a remarkable way to put it.
 It's also the most non-judgmental way I think I've ever heard this story framed.
 To describe the fall of humanity as sin or hubris or whatever would have made this statement so much less interesting.

-To assert oneself isn’t necessarily wrong, though I agree that to do it in the wrong way, for the wrong reasons, can be disastrous.
-We’ve been asserting ourselves all over the environment since the Industrial Revolution.
+To assert oneself isn't necessarily wrong, though of course to do it in the wrong way, for the wrong reasons, can be disastrous.
+We've been asserting ourselves all over the environment since the Industrial Revolution.
 The whole colonial era also comes to mind.